beacon-biosignals/AlignedSpans.jl/docs/src/index.md

 Rounding options:

 * `EndpointRoundingMode`: consists of a `RoundingMode` for the `start` and `stop` of the span.
-    * The alias `RoundInward = EndpointRoundingMode(RoundUp, RoundDown)`, for example, constructs the largest span (whose endpoints are valid indices) that is entirely contained within `span`.
+    * The alias `RoundInward = EndpointRoundingMode(RoundUp, RoundDown)`, for example, constructs the largest span such that all samples are entirely contained within `span`.
     * The alias `RoundEndsDown = EndpointRoundingMode(RoundDown, RoundDown)` matches the rounding semantics of `TimeSpans.index_from_time(sample_rate, span)`.
 * `ConstantSamplesRoundingMode` consists of a `RoundingMode` for the `start` alone.
 The `stop` is determined from the `start` plus a number of samples which is a function only of the sampling rate and the `duration` of the span.